The true benefits of a Delaware Aged Shelf Corporation and LLC

 - Same-day delivery

-Now that we know what they are and how they can be used, lets discuss some of the different types of vendors and the various services they can offer.
+Now that we understand Delaware corporation benefits and how they can be utilized, lets discuss some of the different types of vendors and the various services they can offer.

 Some sellers offer true Delaware aged shelf companies, while others do not.
 The difference between the two can be huge and can really be the difference between initial failure and success.
 As we discussed, an aged corporation or LLC should not have any history associated with it, therefore should not carry any risk.
 Some vendors will sell a Delaware aged company with a history or the flagrant promise of credit.
 These companies are often time to good to be true and require time and money, and still fall short of the promises made.
 This is because promises are made before fully knowing the circumstances of the purchaser or because pertinent information was not disclosed by the vendor.
 What many people fail to realize is that if the company has any past debts or liabilities, you are now liable for them upon transfer of the company.